 This is why there is a close relationship between these two meetings: at the marriage in Cana Jesus gave Mary the understanding that he is not a king of this world and that he would die; at the Passion in Jerusalem this was confirmed at their second meeting.
 This relationship could not have escaped Mary.
 And when she saw the water and the blood flowing from Jesus’ side pierced by the soldiers (Jn 19:31-37), she must certainly have thought back to Cana and to the water that Jesus had transformed into wine saying to her: “My hour has not yet come.”

 She surely also wondered why Jesus did not call her mother, neither in Cana nor in Jerusalem, but each time woman (Jn 2:4; 19:26).
-He called her mother in front of St. John, who stood with her at the foot of the cross and is representative of God’s people:
+Though, he called her mother in front of St. John, who stood with her at the foot of the cross and is representative of God’s people:

 When Adam is awakening from his sleep, he shouts out at the sight of Eve: “This at last is bone of my bones and flesh of my flesh” (Gen 2:21-23).
 Since Adam’s sleep announces Jesus’ death, his awakening prefigures Jesus’ resurrection and thereby suggests that Mary stood at his side when he came to life again.